secure-systems-lab/code-style-guidelines/git-github-introduction.md

 ## Fork a Repository

 Forking refers to making a copy of a repository and saving it to your user home page.
-General instructions on forking repositories and managing pull requests are available [here](https://help.github.com/articles/fork-a-repo)
+General instructions on forking repositories and managing pull requests are available [here](https://help.github.com/articles/fork-a-repo).

-Forking a [SeattleTestbed](https://github.com/SeattleTestbed) repository requires clicking the ''fork'' button on the selected repository's Github page, which creates a copy of the repository and saves it to a repository directly controlled by the user (on the user's Github home page).
+Forking a repository, [SeattleTestbed](https://github.com/SeattleTestbed) in this example, requires clicking the ''fork'' button on the selected repository's Github page, which creates a copy of the repository and saves it to a repository directly controlled by the user (on the user's Github home page).
 The URL of the forked repository can then be used with Git to create and save a local copy.

 Navigate to the [repy_v2](https://github.com/SeattleTestbed/repy_v2) repository and click on the ''fork'' button in the upper right-hand corner of the page.